mderidder95/RanitidineStudy/README.md

 This R package contains the resources for performing the drug utilization study of Ranitidine.

 ## Results
-The results of the Ranitidine report for the European Medicine Agency are presented in the interactive shiny application  [HERE](https://mi-erasmusmc.shinyapps.io/ResultsExplorer/).
+The results of the Ranitidine performed on European datasets are presented in the interactive shiny application  [HERE](https://mi-erasmusmc.shinyapps.io/ResultsExplorer/).

 ## Installation
 1. On Windows, make sure [RTools](http://cran.r-project.org/bin/windows/Rtools/) is installed.